phasmophobiapro/phasmophobia.pro/index.md

 We're just gamers, and we like Phasmophobia.
 That's really about it.
 We're also not members of Kinetic Games, we're just members of the community.

 ### What P.Pro is
+- It's a dumping ground for things we mine, data mining.
-It's a resource to help players understand the game in a deeper way and understand how things interact with each other.
+- It's a resource to help players understand the game in a deeper way and understand how things interact with each other.
+- It can be more in depth technical information now suited for all players.

 ### What P.Pro is not
+- It's not a wiki.
+If you want a wiki for Phasmophobia please check out the [Phasmophobia Fandom](https://phasmophobia.fandom.com/wiki/Phasmophobia_Wiki). *Please note, we may provide similar information and even link back to the wiki depending.
+The wiki has much more general and some information that's more technical.*
-It is **not a cheating/hacking resource**.
+- It is **not a cheating/hacking resource**.
 We do not condone cheating in the game for the purpose of destruction or any other malicious intent.
 We want to help make the game better, not worse.

 ### FAQ
 #### How do you all find the information?